 The moral is pretty easy to grasp -- it's better to tell the truth than to lie -- but in the rush to get to the happy ending, the film avoids the more complex issues involved.
 For example, when Fletcher tells his coworkers what he really thinks of them, he insults and hurts them, and his adoring secretary walks out on him (though later she walks back -- this is a comedy, after all).
 But that gets swept aside as Fletcher tries to stop his ex-wife from moving to Boston with her new boyfriend and Max.

 In fact, the whole premise boils down to Fletcher telling Max he loves him, something we've never really doubted.
 Basically, this is a vehicle for Carrey, and he runs with it, doing his usual impressive rubber-bodied antics and clearly improvising quite a bit of the comedy.
 It's entertaining but ultimately rather hollow.

 Families can talk about...

 Families can talk about lying and how it affects people.
-When Fletcher was telling lies he got into a certain kind of trouble, but when he had to tell the truth, he found trouble of a different sort.
-Is it ever okay to lie?
+When Fletcher was telling lies, he got into a certain kind of trouble, but when he had to tell the truth, he found trouble of a different sort.
+Is it ever OK to lie?

-Besides Liar Liar, what are some other examples of movies in which a movie is centered on the style or persona of a famous actor?
+Besides Liar Liar, what are some other examples of movies in which the plot centers on the style or persona of a famous actor?
 Why do you think movies like these -- called "star vehicles" -- get made?